alex-cler/VisitCard/README.md

 # VisitCard
-Here is my first small personnal project with a glassmorphism effect
+Here is my first small personnal project with a glassmorphism effect and to enhance my skill with CSS animation